Introduction to curl

 Redirection can occur within the same server or between different servers.
 For example, a website can be moved to a new hosting provider.

-curl behave differently when it is redirected to other hosts by limiting what data it sends.
+curl behaves differently when it is redirected to other hosts by limiting what data it sends.

 Conclusion